Ked57/cypress-ct-example-app/README.md

 });
 ```

-Right now we're only checking that the component is reacting properly to changes to the dark mode context, but how do you test that the button calls `setDarkMode` properly ?
+This is a good start, however we're only checking that the component is reacting properly to changes to the dark mode context, but how do you test that the button calls `setDarkMode` properly ?
 Cypress has an utility called "spy", you can find more info [here](https://docs.cypress.io/guides/guides/stubs-spies-and-clocks#Spies) and [here](https://docs.cypress.io/api/commands/spy), it allows you to capture and then assert that a function was called.
 Let's see how we can use it in component tests together with our wrapper:

 DarkModeSelector.cy.jsx